 Step 2: Blend into Pesto

 - Add all ingredients (except for olive oil) to a food processor.
 Process until the ingredients are finely chopped and well mixed.
-You’ll need to scrape down the edges of your food processor a few times while processing to ensure even mixing.2 C fresh basil, 1 C fresh spinach, ¼ C walnuts, 3 tbsp nutritional yeast, 3 tbsp lemon juice, 2 tbsp hemp seeds, 2 cloves garlic, ¼ tsp salt
+You’ll need to scrape down the edges of your food processor a few times while processing to ensure even mixing.2 cups fresh basil, 1 cup fresh spinach, ¼ cup walnuts, 3 tablespoons nutritional yeast, 3 tablespoons lemon juice, 2 tablespoons hemp seeds, 2 cloves garlic, ¼ teaspoon salt

 - Taste the pesto and adjust ingredients to your liking (may want to adjust salt, nutritional yeast, walnuts, basil, garlic, etc.).